 - They are able to understand and follow instructions

-How to introduce the idea of potty training
+How to introduce the idea of toilet training

-Talk to your child about potty training and involve them from the start.
+Talk to your child about toilet training and involve them from the start.
 For example, you might like to go together to buy pants, a potty, a child’s toilet seat and a step (they’ll need the step to give them stability when sitting on the toilet – it’s also easier to poo if your feet are on a flat surface).

-Agree with them where you’ll keep the potty so they always know where it is.
+Agree with them where you’ll keep the potty (if you’re using one) so they always know where it is.
 The best option is to store it in the bathroom or toilet so they keep hold of the idea that these rooms are where we all go to wee/poo.
-You may also want to read some potty training stories together (ask your local library for recommendations) or watch one of these short video clips:
+You may also want to read some toilet training stories together (ask your local library for recommendations) or watch one of these short video clips:

 Decide on a day when you’re going to start and stick to it – be consistent from the start.
-It’s a good idea to put your child straight into pants.
+It’s a good idea to put your child straight into pants when they wake up in the morning.
 That way, they’ll get to experience what it’s like to be wet and start to recognise the feeling that goes before as the sensation of needing to wee.

-Encourage your child to sit on the potty shortly after they’ve had a drink.
+Encourage your child to sit on the potty/toilet shortly after they’ve had a drink.
 It doesn’t have to be for long – a minute or so is fine.
-Encourage them to do this every couple of hours, and if they ask for the potty in between, even better!
-If your child tends to poo at the same times of the day, encourage them to sit on the potty at this time.
+Encourage them to do this every couple of hours, and if they ask for the potty/toilet in between, even better!
+If your child tends to poo at the same times of the day, encourage them to sit on the potty/toilet at this time.
 As they’re getting used to being out of nappies, you’ll need to remember to give your child frequent gentle reminders to sit on the potty or toilet.